jambonz/realtime-translator-using-llms/README.md

 # jambonz-realtime-translator-using-llms

-This is an example jambonz websocket application which connects two parties and provides real-time translation of their speech to each other using OpenAI (and possibly other speech-to-speech AI models in the future).
+This is an example jambonz websocket application which connects two parties and provides real-time translation of their speech to each other using either [OpenAI](https://platform.openai.com/docs/guides/realtime) or [Ultravox](https://www.ultravox.ai/).

 It illustrates the use of several jambonz features, including:
 - [placing calls](https://docs.jambonz.org/verbs/verbs/dial) through sip trunks or to registered users,
 - layering multiple audio tracks into an audio conversation using [dub tracks](https://docs.jambonz.org/guides/features/dub-tracks)
 - lowering the volume on a call if desired.

+You choose which LLM you want to use by providing **one* of the following environment variables:
+- ULTRAVOX_API_KEY, or
+- OPENAI_API_KEY

 ## Running the app